fbpx

 This was most evident in 2023 with the Indigenous Voice to Parliament.
 Teachers and schools were provided with resources that only supported the YES vote.
 Rule of Law Education Centre was one of the sole organisations that created resources for students and the community to understand what the Constitution was, why a referendum was needed, how the proposed change would fit into the Constitution and both sides of the Voice argument from a legal and non-emotional perspective.

-Not only do we create resources, we facilitate the Law Day Out Court excursion for NSW students wishing to visit the Sydney Courts.
+Not only do we create resources, we also facilitate the Law Day Out Court excursion for NSW students wishing to visit the Sydney Courts.
 In 2023, we facilitated 2,860 students and over 120 schools to the Downing Centre.

-We represent Australians.
+We represent Australians

 We are an independent, non-partisan, non political organisation.
 The rule of law is above politics.
 Our resources and commentary promote good governance in Australia by the rule of law- and not one side of politics.